gwacter-zz/sdncon2016/hardware/testbed-setup.md

-# Getting started with the Testbed
+# Setting up and Testing the Testbed

-Note that at the start of the hackathon we will be provide the IP address for the controllers so you can ssh into them when connected to the University wifi.
+Note that at the start of the hackathon all of these steps *should* have been completed.

-1. Set up the network using the following information:
+##### 1. Set up the testbed

+We will provide the testbed fully assembled but if *not* it should be setup using the following information:

 a) Controller
 ------------------